 Obviously, there are LOTS of other streaming devices (i.e. Kindle Fire Stick) but as an all-rounder, the Chromecast outperforms most.
 It allows you to stream things like Netflix, Spotify & Youtube straight to your TV from almost any device - making it perfect for those lazy nights in bingeing your favourite show!

 6. Laptop Lapdesk

-This one is definitely more of a luxury item and not an essential but if you can afford it (or your family can) then it's worth it!
-If you know you’re going to spend a lot of time working from your room, probably in your bed, then this Lapgear Deluxe Lapdesk may be worth a purchase.
-It's known to stop your legs from overheating whilst the laptop is resting on them and prevents the constant movement that tapping away on your laptop can cause.
+This one is definitely more of a luxury item and not an essential but if you can afford it, or your family can, then it's worth it!
+If you know you’re going to spend a lot of time working from your room, probably in your bed, then it's definitely worth getting one of these.
+Like everything, you can either go all out or there are some really good cheaper alternatives that will be just as useful.

 7. Games Console